Technical drawing: Working drawings for production

 Working drawings are the set of technical drawings used during the manufacturing phase of a product.
 In architecture, these include civil drawings, architectural drawings, structural drawings, mechanical systems drawings, electrical drawings, and plumbing drawings.

 Assembly drawings

 Assembly drawings show how different parts go together, identify those parts by number, and have a parts list, often referred to as a bill of materials.
 In a technical service manual, this type of drawing may be referred to as an exploded view drawing or diagram.

 These parts may be used in engineering.

 As-fitted drawings

-Also called As-Built drawings or As-made drawings.
-As-fitted drawings represent a record of the completed works, literally 'as fitted'.
-These are based upon the working drawings and updated to reflect any changes or alterations undertaken during construction or manufacture.
+Also called as-built and as-made, an as-fitted drawing represents a record of a completed work, literally as fitted.
+An as-fitted drawing is based upon working drawings and updated to reflect any changes during construction or manufacture.